JMHeartley/dreamlo.js/README.md

 ## 🔩 Requirements
-Go to [dreamlo's official website](https://dreamlo.com/) for a unique pair of public and private keys. **Bookmark your leaderboard's page, you won't be given the URL after the first time!**
+Go to [dreamlo's official website](https://dreamlo.com/) for a unique pair of public and private codes. **Bookmark your leaderboard's page, you won't be given the URL after the first time!**

 If you can afford it, I recommend upgrading your leaderboard, which:
 + 🔒 enables HTTPS for your board's URL